 The school offers Mandarin, German and Spanish – all taught 3 times per week.
 Hartland is committed to ensuring that all staff receive the same professional development and support, so that language teaching is integrated into “The Hartland Way”.

 And it is “The Hartland Way” that we felt really distinguished in this school, beyond the modern buildings and resources.

-At its heart are the staff, all of whom are UK trained and at their lead, Mrs. Fiona Cottam, an inspirational Principal.
+At its heart are the staff, the vast majority of whom are UK trained and at their leader, Mrs. Fiona Cottam, an inspirational Principal.

 The Hartland Way is a philosophy of teaching and interaction with the children that leads them to become “self-learners”.
 We were told the school sees its role not so much as to teach children, but rather to give them the skills to be able to learn and to become independent in this learning process.